AckerlyXu/heima/articles/vs-azure-tools-docker-edit-and-refresh.md

 make any necessary changes, and then refresh the browser to see those changes.
 It will also show you how to set breakpoints for debugging.

+> [!NOTE]
-> [AZURE.NOTE] Windows Container support will be coming in a future release
+> Windows Container support will be coming in a future release

 ## Prerequisites
 The following tools need to be installed.